stephenajulu/julzinsight.co/content/about.md

       value: About Us - Julz Insight | Illuminating Possibilities Through Tech and Innovation
       keyName: property
     - name: og:description
       value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more.
-We are a tech solutions firm & lab based in Nairobi, Kenya that has over a decade of experience with Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
+We are a tech solutions firm & lab based in Nairobi, Kenya, with over a decade of experience with Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
 We build impactful tech products and solutions that solve complex challenges.
 Pioneering innovation.
 Illuminating possibilities.
       keyName: property
     - name: og:image
       value: images/about.jpg